nwthomas/code-challenges/README.md

 ## Built With

-- The solutions use [JavaScript](https://www.ecma-international.org/ecma-262/6.0/) for the code and Facebook's [Jest](https://jestjs.io/en/) for unit testing
+- The code challenge solutions use [JavaScript](https://www.ecma-international.org/ecma-262/6.0/) and [Java](https://www.java.com/en/)
+- The JavaScript tests are written with Facebook's [Jest](https://jestjs.io/en/) for unit testing.
+Java tests are coming soon.

 ## Getting Started